FrankC01/solana-gadgets/python/sad/README.md

 The idea is to be able to take any program owned account's data and deserialize it based on descriptors (YAML)

+This gadget presumes that data was serialized into accounts using `borsh` (little endian)

 ## Setup
 First setup a python virtual environment in this folder
 ```bash